 14.1.1 Scope

-This section deals with the fabrication, assembly, installation and fabrication inspection of a Tension Leg Platform.
-Specific additional criteria for the fabrication of structural components, tendons and foundations are found in Sections 8, 9 and 10, respectively.
-Installation and marine operations are addressed for load-out, launching, transportation, stability, positioning and inspection as they apply to the platform, foundations and well templates.
+This section deals with the transportation and installation of a Tension Leg Platform.
+Installation and marine operations are addressed for load-out, launching, transportation, stability and positioning as they apply to the platform, foundations and well templates.
 Tendon installation issues such as running, connecting, pretensioning are also discussed.

-General guidance on documentation requirements for long-term operation is given.
-Typical documents include the marine operations manual, the in-service inspection plan, and the construction portfolio.
+General guidance on documentation requirements post-installation is given.
+Typical documents include as-installed documentation and associated updates to the marine operations manual, the in-service inspection plan, and the construction portfolio based on as-installed data.

+Personnel and asset safety during all phases of transportation and installation shall be given highest priority.
+This shall also include all considerations for items such as temporary access, lighting, ventilation, inspections, fire fighting, etc., during all phases of transportation and installation.

 14.1.2 Practices and Procedures